E-shop SEO Tips that make a huge difference.

 - Pay attention to the site architecture.
 UX & UI are crucial.
-If you have noticed that between your competitors, certain structure helps to make more sales, then go for it.
+If you have noticed that among your competitors, a certain structure helps to make more sales, then go for it.
 Save time and money by choosing the winning model.

-- Now focus on how to make your site look much friendlier and appealing to prospect customers.
+- Now focus on how to make your site look much friendlier and more appealing to customers.
 Is it photos?
 Colors?
 Background?
 Testimonials?
 Easy & clear steps?

 - Define your target group.

-- Make a calendar for your actions plan and keep it.
+- Make a calendar for your action plan and keep it.

 - Site structure: excellent architecture can affect your website’s usability and sales.
-Keep it simple, clean, easy to navigate, use breadcrumbs, use logical thinking and run a lot of A/B testings.
+Keep it simple, clean, easy to navigate, use breadcrumbs, use logical thinking and run a lot of A/B tests.